 Residents who have a factor can make requests for bulk uplift.
 However, your factor may already have made arrangements for bulk waste collections so you may wish to check with them first.

 Unfortunately we cannot take individual requests from residents in high rise properties.
-However your bulk chamber will continue to be cleared by either the council or your landlord.
+However your bulk chamber will continue to be cleared by either the council, your landlord or factor.

 We're sorry but we cannot take individual requests from residents in properties with internal bulk chambers.
-However your bulk chamber will continue to be cleared by either the council or your landlord.
+However your bulk chamber will continue to be cleared by either the council, your landlord or factor.

 We encourage all residents to be mindful of where bulk is placed.
-We will engage with landlords of properties with internal bulk chambers to ensure that waste is managed safely.
+We will engage with landlords and factors of properties with internal bulk chambers to ensure that waste is managed safely.

 You should automatically receive an acknowledgement email when you place your request.
 Please check your spam mail.